JuaniRaggio/C-memalloc/README.md

 # Usefull memory allocation functions for C
 ---

 ##### Disclaimer
 > This implementation is recreational and except a few functions, most of them shouldn't be used in
 > production

+#### Every function is correctly described in their respective .h file
 ## Memory Management
 ---
 - [x] Implemented: